 Your partners should really be on-site the same day to begin conversations with employees and move them through any sort of administrative or hiring process that needs to take place.

-Your employees are actually critical communication conduits to your owners.
-Some people don’t realize this, but the owners are going to reach out to your staff very quickly after you communicate with them, and if the staff knows what’s going on and can communicate confidence and comfort with the transition plan, that will go a long way to keeping your owner’s common role adjusted as well.
+Your employees are actually a critical communication conduit to your owners.
+Some people don’t realize this, but the owners are going to reach out to your staff very quickly after you communicate with them, and if the staff knows what’s going on and can communicate confidence and comfort with the transition plan, that will go a long way to keeping your owners calm and well-adjusted as well.
 Then you should, in-person, in a meeting, announce it to the entire team and then arrange for individual conversations as needed.

-So after you’ve committed to a sale and you’ve got your transition timeline in place, we really recommend that you begin soft communication regarding the sale in 12 to 14 days.
-That’s a rough guideline—it could be a month out if you want, but you really want to be confident in the timeline because you don’t want to be managing a lot of questions about the timeline changing.
-So this would be soft communication in-person or by phone.
+So after you’ve committed to a sale and you’ve got your transition timeline in place, we really recommend that you begin soft communication regarding the sale 10 to 14 days out.
+That’s a rough guideline—it could be a month out if you want—but you really want to be confident in the timeline because you don’t want to be managing a lot of questions about the timeline changing.
+So this would be soft communication, in person or by phone.
 You want to start with your highest-priority owners, then continue calls as you move toward the transition period.

 Make sure to communicate why you’re selling your business and why you chose the partner you did, so you’re reiterating what you may have communicated in previous conversations.
 And then you want to arrange for a follow-up conversation between you, the owner, and your new partner.

 Having these conversations with all three parties involved will make sure that communication is clear and expectations are effectively managed.